 Itinerary

 Our high desert adventure begins in Flagstaff, which sits at nearly 7,000 feet in the mountains of northern Arizona.
+Long before the town’s founding, the area was home to Indigenous people, including the Hopi, Navajo, Western Apache, and the ancestral Sinagua, who built dwellings, carved intricate petroglyphs and established trade networks that shaped the region.
+Today, their cultural presence remains woven into the landscape and history of the region.
 Surrounded by Ponderosa pines in the vast Coconino National Forest, Flagstaff was founded in the 1880s when sheep ranchers moved into the area and the Atlantic and Pacific Railroad began to lay track westward on its way to California.
-The historic town blends Native American, pioneer and Route 66 heritage and is a popular gateway to the South Rim of the Grand Canyon which lies 80 miles to the north.
-We’ll spend the next three nights enjoying the Old West ambience of Flagstaff, which is our base for activities in the region.
-This evening, join your Expedition Leaders for a welcome dinner.
+The historic town blends Native American, pioneer and Route 66 heritage and is a popular gateway to the South Rim of the Grand Canyon, which lies 80 miles to the north.
+We spend the next three nights enjoying the Old West ambience of Flagstaff, which is our base for activities in the region.

 Day 2: Petrified Forest National Park